 - Also visit the DHS website for more information on eviction prevention.

 Drop-In Centers provide homeless single adults with hot meals, showers, laundry facilities, clothing, medical care, recreational space, employment referrals, and other social services.
 Staff at these centers can also help homeless people find a safe and secure place to sleep.
-(Call 311 for further directions.)
+Call 311 for further directions or refer to the list below for a drop-in center near you:

 1. I am in a shelter and my Housing Specialist or Case Manager is not helping me with what I need to do to move out of the shelter and be self sufficient, who can I speak to?